javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-while-for/article.md

 } while (i < 3);
 ```

-This form of syntax is rarely used, because the ordinary `while` is more obvious.
-We don't need to scroll down the code looking for the condition.
+This form of syntax is rarely used.
+Usually, if there's no special reason, the other  form is preferred: `while(…) {…}`.

 ## The "for" loop

-The `for` loop is actually the most often used one.
+The `for` loop is the most often used one.

 It looks like this: